riboviz/riboviz/docs/developer-guide.md

 ## Run vignette regression test suite

-The vignette regression test suite optionally runs `prep_riboviz.py` on the vignette data, in `vignette/`, then compares the results, in `vignette/`, to a directory of pre-calculated results.
+The vignette regression test suite optionally runs `prep_riboviz` on the vignette data, in `vignette/`, then compares the results, in `vignette/`, to a directory of pre-calculated results.

 The tests can be run using pytest: